istio/enhancements/features/external_authorization.md

 > Approved in this PR.

-- [ ] The TOC has reviewed and approved promotion of the feature as part of the roadmap for a release.
+- [x] The TOC has reviewed and approved promotion of the feature as part of the roadmap for a release.

-> To be reviewed.
+> TOC has reviewed and approved security WG 1.12 roadmap.

 ---